 Falkirk Council is committed to ensuring robust and proportionate governance.
-That said, the ever changing environment within which the Council operates means that there is invariably scope for improvement.
+That said, the ever changing environment within which the Council operates means that there will always be scope for improvement.

-In respect of certain matters identified by Internal Audit and accepted by management as being in need of attention, management are committed to the following actions:
+Matters identified by Internal Audit and accepted by management as being in need of further development include: